pyblosxom/pyblosxom/docs/introduction.rst

 This manual will always be free.
 It's licensed under the MIT License along with the rest of PyBlosxom.
-The manual is version controlled along with the rest of PyBlosxom in the SVN repository at SourceForge.
+The manual is version controlled along with the rest of PyBlosxom in the Git repository at http://gitorious.org/pyblosxom/ .

 This manual is a work in progress.
 In many cases, missing information is denoted with a *FIXME* in the text.